 - Therefore I say: “Didn’t God reject His people?”
 May it never be!
 For I’m also an Israelite of Abraham’s seed, of Benjamin’s tribe.

 - God didn’t reject His people who He knew beforehand.
-Or didn’t – and don’t – you know what the Scripture says in Elijah, how he pleads with God against Israel:
+Or haven’t you known what the Scripture says in Elijah, how he pleads with God against Israel:

 - “Lord, they’ve killed your prophets, they’ve torn down your altars, and I alone remain, and they are seeking my life.”1quotation/allusion to 1 Kings 19:10

 - Then in this way also, there *is a remnant in the present season according to the election of grace.

 - And if its by grace, it’s no longer from works; otherwise grace is no longer grace.
 [And if its from works, it’s no longer grace; otherwise, the work is no longer work.]

 - What then?
 What Israel is seeking, they haven’t obtained it; but the elect obtained it and the rest were hardened,

 - And David says: “Let their table be a snare, and a trap, and a stumbling block, and a recompense for them.

 - But if their misstep brought riches to the world, and their loss brought riches to the gentiles, how much more will their fullness bring?

 - But I speak to you, the gentiles.
 In as much as I’m indeed an apostle to the gentiles, I magnify my ministry

 - if somehow it will make my kinsmen of flesh jealous and I will save some of them.